githubyuto0919745/startup/startup/notes.md

 >- 11. Which of the following are true? (mark all that are true about the DOM)
 -  The DOM represents the HTML document as a tree of objects.
+(HTML => body => h1 etc)
 - You can use JavaScript to access and modify
  DOM elements.
-- Each HTML element is a node in the DOM
+- Each HTML element is a node in the DOM(node is div, p so HTML made by node)

 >- 12. By default, the HTML span element has a default CSS display property value of:
--  inline
+-  inline(does not start new line)

 >- 13. How would you use CSS to change all the div elements to have a background color of red?